Sacramento Fish & Wildlife OfficeServing the people, conserving the fish, wildlife, and plants of California

 California Freshwater Shrimp

+Kids have played a major role in saving this species.
 Since 1992, kids in Marin and Sonoma counties have been helping restore habitat for the species.
-They have led the fight to save it.
 They have worked on restoring streams, educating adults, raising money and even lobbying Congress.
-Can kids your age help save endangered species?
-Yes they can!

 Read about how 4th graders at the Brookside School programs by kids in Marin and Sonoma counties.